Amusement park: Regional parks

 The first regional amusement park, as well as the first Six Flags park, Six Flags Over Texas was officially opened in 1961 in Arlington, Texas.
-The first Six Flags amusement park was the vision of Angus Wynne, Jr. and helped create the modern, competitive amusement park industry.
+The first Six Flags amusement park was the vision of Angus Wynne Jr. and helped create the modern, competitive amusement park industry.
 In the late 1950s, Wynne visited Disneyland and was inspired to create an affordable, closer, and larger amusement park that would be filled with fantasy.
 He followed in the steps of Disney and had subdivisions within the park that reflected different lands.
 The subdivisions included the Old South and other sections that referenced Wynne's background.
 By 1968, the second Six Flags park, Six Flags Over Georgia, opened, and in 1971, Six Flags Over Mid-America (now Six Flags St. Louis) opened near St. Louis, Missouri.
 Also in 1971 was the opening of the Walt Disney World resort complex in Florida.
+In 1985, a theme park called Santa Claus Village was opened in Rovaniemi, Finland near the Arctic Circle, which led the city to trademark itself as the "official hometown of Santa Claus" in 2009.
 In 1991 Warner Bros. in partnership with Village Roadshow, opened their own Warner Bros.
 Movie World.
 It is the only Movie-Related theme park in Australia.
 Warner Bros. continued their theme park ventures and opened Warner Bros.
 World Abu Dhabi in UAE and Parque Warner Madrid in Spain.

 Admission prices and admission policies

 Amusement parks collect much of their revenue from admission fees paid by guests attending the park.
 Other revenue sources include parking fees, food and beverage sales and souvenirs.

-Practically all amusement parks operate using one of two admission principles:
+Practically all amusement parks operate using one of these two admission principles:

 Pay-as-you-go

-In amusement parks using the pay-as-you-go scheme, a guest enters the park at little or no charge.
-The guest must then purchase rides individually, either at the attraction's entrance or by purchasing ride tickets (or a similar exchange method, like a token).
+In amusement parks, using the pay-as-you-go scheme, guests enter the park at little or no charge.
+The guests are then required to purchase rides individually, either at the attraction's entrance or by purchasing ride tickets (or a similar exchange method, like a token).
 The cost of the attraction is often based on its complexity or popularity.
-For example, a guest might pay one ticket to ride a carousel but four tickets to ride a roller coaster.
+For example, one guest might pay one ticket to ride a carousel, but also four tickets to ride a roller coaster.

 The park may allow guests to purchase a pass providing unlimited admissions to all attractions within the park for a specified duration of time.
 A wristband or pass is then shown at the attraction entrance to gain admission.